Friday, 8 January 2016

 Grave Of Choudhry Rehmat Ali (Cambridge City Cemetery)

-So this is how our beloved country Pakistan got its borders and its name.
-It is strange that we do not much about Choudhry Rahmat Ali and his family.
-The above plaque mentions the name of his brother Haji Mohammad Baksh, resident of Chak No. 66 JB Lyallpur, Pakistan.
-It indicates that the family of Ch.
-Rahmat Ali settled in Chak 66, after migrating from Hoshiarpur in 1947.
-It will be interesting if some one could find more about his family.
+So, this is how our beloved country, Pakistan, got its borders and its name.
+It is indeed strange that we know so little about Chaudhry Rahmat Ali and his family.
+The plaque mentioned above includes the name of his brother, Haji Mohammad Baksh, a resident of Chak No. 66 JB, Lyallpur, Pakistan.
+This suggests that Rahmat Ali’s family migrated from Hoshiarpur and settled in Chak 66 after the Partition in 1947.
+It would be fascinating if someone could uncover more information about his family and their life in Pakistan.